holzschu/a-shell/privacy_policy.md

 # Privacy policy for a-Shell

-**q-Shell** is a terminal emulator.
+**a-Shell** is a terminal emulator.
 It runs entirely locally, on your iOS device.
 It does not need a network connection.

 **a-Shell** does not collect any data, period.